cerner/smart-on-fhir-tutorial/source/index.html.md

 ...
 ```

 The last remaining task for our application is displaying the resource information we've retrieved.
-In "index.html" we define a table with several id place holders.
+In `index.html` we define a table with several id place holders.
 On a success from ```extractData``` we'll call ```drawVisualization``` which will show the table div as well as filling out the relevant sections.

 # Test your App
 > To re-deploy the GitHub Pages site, commit your changes and make sure your gh-pages branch is up to date.

 Now that we have a snazzy SMART app, it's time to test it.

 Next log back into the <a href="https://code.cerner.com/developer/smart-on-fhir/apps" target="_blank">code console</a> and click on the app you've registered (My amazing SMART app).
 To launch your app through the code console click the "Begin Testing" button.
 The console will ask if the app you're launching requires a patient in context.
 Our app requires a patient, so select yes and choose a patient.
-Please note the millennium user-name and password, you'll need this credential when prompted.
+Please note the millennium username and password, you'll need this credential when prompted.
 Finally, click launch and the console will redirect to your application.

 # Run your app against SMART Health IT Sandbox